psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Newtown, anciently called Franchville, was once dreadfully infested with rats, so much so that the borough was scarcely habitable.
 They ate their way into all the granaries, and rooms, and cupboards.
 Scarcely any food could be secured from their attacks.

-Even the wine, and mead, and beer, they drank ; which they contrived in this manner ; they gnawed a bole in the top of the cask, and drank as far as their noses could reach ; then one of them dipped in his tail, which the others sucked; and he had his suck at another's tail in return.
+Even the wine, and mead, and beer, they drank; which they contrived in this manner; they gnawed a bole in the top of the cask, and drank as far as their noses could reach; then one of them dipped in his tail, which the others sucked; and he had his suck at another's tail in return.

 The cradles of their infants were obliged to be watched night and day, to prevent the rats eating their noses or nibbling their fingers.
 But with all their care a great many of the children were maimed before they had grown strong enough to defend themselves.

 Numerous expedients had been tried to destroy or to reduce the number of these vermin.
 At one time a number of cats were introduced, and fine fun it was for the old cats.
 They had rare sport in hunting, and lived merrily upon rats* flesh.
-But it was otherwise with the kittens ; for whenever the rats found a kitten by himself, they assembled in a body and attacked him, and ate him up ; so that the breed of cats could not be long continued.
+But it was otherwise with the kittens; for whenever the rats found a kitten by himself, they assembled in a body and attacked him, and ate him up; so that the breed of cats could not be long continued.

 At another time they made an attempt to poison the rats, and indeed they destroyed a great number, but the stench that arose from their dead bodies in the streets, and in their holes, and in every part of their houses, brought an infectious fever upon the inha- bitants, so that a great number died.

 Large rewards had been offered to any one who would clear the place of rats.
 Rat- catchers had arrived there from all parts of the country, expecting to make their for- tunes.
 But their attempts always ended in disappointment to themselves and their em- ployers.
 The rats continued to nibble, and gnaw, and multiply, in spite of the constant warfare carried on against them.

 One day there came a wandering piper to the town, fantastically dressed.
-There was hardly any colour or shade that was not to be found in some corner of his party-coloured clothing ; this procured him the name of the Pied Piper.
+There was hardly any colour or shade that was not to be found in some corner of his party-coloured clothing; this procured him the name of the Pied Piper.
 He called upon the mayor, and asked him what reward he should receive, if he destroyed every single rat in the borough of Franchville.
 The mayor sent the crier round to assemble the burgesses in the Town-hall, to consider what reward should be given.
 The debate lasted a considerable time, for the love of economy and the fear of the rats struggled hard against one another.
 The fear of the rats, however, appeared in the end to prevail, for they decided upon giving five hundred pounds (an enormous sum in those days) when the rats should be extinct.

 The piper accepted the offer, and left the Town-hall, playing a shrill tune upon his pipe.
 To the utter astonishment of the by-standers, a great number of rats rushed out from th6 holes round the foundations of the Town-hall, and followed after his heels.